CMClay/metalsmith-lunr/README.md

 My article contents...
 ```

 Use file metadata as `fields` for the search and assign weight for each field.
-The `content` field refers to the files actual content.
+The `content` field refers Metalsmith's internal record of the files contents and should not be included in the file metadata.

 ```js
 var lunr = require('metalsmith-lunr');